murisi/L2/README.md

 ```

 ### Numbers
 Integer literals prove to be quite tedious in L2 as can be seen from some of the examples in the primitive expressions section.
-The following function, `d`, implements decimal arithmetic for i386 by reading in an s-expression in base 10 and writing out the equivalent s-expression in base 2:
+The following function, `&`, implements decimal arithmetic for i386 by reading in an s-expression in base 10 and writing out the equivalent s-expression in base 2:

 #### numbers32.l2
 ```racket